 But consider this fact: over 80% of all consumers research a product online, whether that be on review sites (that link to businesses’ webpages).
-And pair that fact with this one: over 60% of those consumers than check at least one retailer online before purchasing their product.
+And pair that fact with this one: over 60% of those consumers then check at least one retailer online before purchasing their product.
 So in today’s culture of rapid dissemination of information on the internet, it’s more vital than ever to make sure your business is meeting the demands of increasingly curious and resourceful consumers.

-When newspapers came out, print ads were just another pay for businesses to get themselves out there.
-And the internet offers the same potential on an even larger scale where big budget doesn’t necessarily mean big impact.
+When newspapers came out, print ads were just another way for businesses to get themselves out there.
+And the internet offers the same potential on an even larger scale where a big budget doesn’t necessarily mean a big impact.
 But focusing on the right things – a good website directed to a specific audience – businesses can reach huge numbers of eager, curious consumers, a win-win for all parties involved.

 Leave a Reply

 You must be logged in to post a comment.